Fita Bayisa

-Fita Bayisa (Amharic: ፊጣ ባይሳ; born December 15, 1972 in Ambo, Oromia) is an Ethiopian long-distance runner, most known for winning a bronze medal on the 5000 metres at the 1992 Summer Olympics.
-A year before he had won a silver medal at the World Championships in Tokyo.
+Fita Bayisa (Amharic: ፊጣ ባይሳ; born December 15, 1972, in Ambo, Oromia) is an Ethiopian long-distance runner, best known for winning a bronze medal in the 5,000 metres event at the 1992 Summer Olympics.
+A year earlier, he had won a silver medal at the World Championships in Tokyo.
 Before the Olympic Games in Barcelona, Bayisa had emerged as the favourite for 10,000 metres, as he had defeated a world-class field at the Bislett Games in Oslo in a time of 27:14.26 min.
 However, he failed to make an impact on the 10,000 m final, which was won by Khalid Skah.

 Among his other achievements, he was the winner of the 1999 Belgrade Race Through History.
 He beat Paul Tergat by a second in the unusual race across Belgrade's city fortress.

+Bayisa was the flag bearer for Ethiopia in the Atlanta 1996 opening ceremony.